Congratulations! You’ve just been promoted to office manager, hence why you stumbled upon this page in the first place.

 - conflict resolution

-- manage employee schedules
+- managing employee schedules

 - upholding team morale & atmosphere

-- mentor and/or discipline employees
+- mentoring and/or disciplining employees

-- evaluate employee performance
+- evaluating employee performance

 Implement Policies and Standards